Rights related to posts

 Reporting a post

-All users can report content that they deem inappropriate by clicking on the “Warning/Report” icon located under each individual post.
+All users can report content that they deem inappropriate by clicking on the “Report” option in the main message's menu, or on the report icon located underneath comments.

-On Whaller there are 3 types of reporting: undesirable, compromised or abusive.
+On Whaller there are 3 types of reporting: spam, compromised or abusive.
 When reporting a post, users can, if they wish, comment on the report to explain why it is inappropriate.

 Once a report has been made, an email notification is automatically sent to all administrators of the sphere (in which the message was reported) and to all organization managers if the sphere in question is attached to an organization.